justinmoon/wallets/m5stack/README.md

 # m5stack

-In this lesson we'll learn all the component pieces involved in building a simple hardware wallet using micropython on your m5stack.
+In this lesson we'll learn all the component pieces required to build a simple hardware wallet using micropython on your m5stack.

 ## Install Micropython Firmware

 In order to access your plugged-in m5stack from your desktop computer, you'll need to install [one of these drivers](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers).
-Find your operating system in the table, copy the link in the "Software" column (Link text should start with "Download VCP") and download it.
+Find your operating system in the table, locate the link in the "Software" column (Link text should start with "Download VCP") and click to download it.

 To unzip the file to some folder name (`driver` for instance) and run the following (or use a GUI zip utility):

 ```
-$ unzip <filename.zip> -d driver
+$ unzip </path/to/filename.zip> -d driver
 ```

 Then follow the instructions within the release notes `.txt` file in the extracted directory to install the driver.
 The release notes aren't particularly good so if you have any issues please post in Slack.
 A lot of people have trouble with this.

 Make sure your virtual environment is activated.
 It contains packages for working with your m5stack.

 Next we need to download and install a micropython firmware to your m5stack.
 This firmware is just a micropython interpreter, a C program that knows how to run micropython files and a REPL.
-This is just like the `python3` program on your computer is a C program that can run python3 files.
+This is just like the `python3` program on your computer is a C program that can run python3 files and a python3 REPL.
 More on the differences between micropython and python3 later ...

 ```
 $ wget https://github.com/stepansnigirev/esp32_upy_bitcoin/releases/download/0.0.3/firmware.bin
 ```

 Figure out which port your m5stack is running on.
-It usually starts with `/dev/ttyUSB` on Unix, includes string `COM` on Windows.
+It usually starts with `/dev/cu.SLAB_USBtoUART` on Mac, `/dev/ttyUSB` on Linux, and includes string `COM` on Windows.
 If nothing shows up there is a problem with your serial driver.
 Get help in Slack.

 ```
 $ python3 -m serial.tools.list_ports